flatironinstitute/ccn-template/docs/notes/03-documentation.md

 ```
 ## Automatic Code Referencing

-As your project grows in complexity, you might need to automate the code referencing process instead of manually
+As your project grows in complexity, you might need to automate the code referencing process rather than manually
 adding new scripts references.

 Here's the procedure: